RonTG/ass-calc/README.md

 Welcome to Calcoola!

-A text based assignments calculator written in Java.
+A text-based assignments calculator written in Java.

 The syntax is a subset of Java numeric expressions and operators.